tsy24/tp/docs/DeveloperGuide.md

 ### Glossary

+* **DBMS**: Database management systems are software systems used to store, retrieve, and run queries on data.
-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Mainstream operating systems such as Windows, Linux, Unix, OS-X.
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private contact detail**: A contact detail that is not meant to be shared with others.
-* **CLI**: Command line interface where users interact with the system by typing in commands
+* **CLI**: Command line interface where users interact with the system by typing in commands.
-* **GUI driven application**: Graphical user interface where users interact with the system through visual representations such as buttons and icons
+* **GUI driven application**: Graphical user interface where users interact with the system through visual representations such as buttons and icons.

 --------------------------------------------------------------------------------------------------------------------